DrKJeff16/project.nvim/README.md

 which can be exited by pressing `q` in Normal Mode.

 If a `[!]` is supplied at the end of the command (i.e. `:ProjectLog!`), then it'll close any instance of a previously opened log file, if found.
-Otherwise nothing will happen
+Otherwise nothing will happen.

 > [!TIP]
 > _See [_`log.lua`_](./lua/project/utils/log.lua) for more info_.